ZijieJin/scFusion/README.md

 # scFusion  [![DOI](https://zenodo.org/badge/372129480.svg)](https://zenodo.org/badge/latestdoi/372129480)

 scFusion is a computational pipeline for detecting gene fusions at single-cell resolution (For Smart-Seq data rather than 10X). scFusion works on Linux/Mac OS.
-If you have any questions related to scFusion, please visit https://github.com/ZijieJin/scFusion and post them on the *Issues* page or email me: jinzijie@pku.edu.cn
+If you have any questions related to scFusion, please visit https://github.com/ZijieJin/scFusion and post them on the *Issues* page or email me: jzj2035198@outlook.com

 ## Software Prerequisite